sprzedwojski/spring-back-to-basics/notes.md

 As a rule, you should use the prototype scope for all stateful beans and the singleton scope for stateless beans.

 In contrast to the other scopes, Spring does not manage the complete lifecycle of a prototype bean.
 The container instantiates, configures, and otherwise assembles a prototype object and hands it to the client, with no further record of that prototype instance.

+---

+The request, session, application, and websocket scopes are available only if you use a web-aware Spring `ApplicationContext` implementation (such as `XmlWebApplicationContext`).